EverSeenTOTOTO/config/README.md

 # My dotfiles and configs

-> After clone this repo, you can use [zx](https://github.com/google/zx/blob/main/docs/markdown.md) to setup.
+> After cloning this repo, you can use [zx](https://github.com/google/zx/blob/main/docs/markdown.md) to set up.
 >
 > ```bash
 > zx README.md